Invenio-Solutions/InvenioRunBook/docs/Java/Exception-handlig.md

 # Exception Handling
 Exception handling in java is used to handle the runtime errors that disrupts the normal flow of the program.
-This mechanism helps to maintain and improve the performances of program statement.
+This mechanism helps to maintain and improve the performance of program statement.

 The root class of Java Exception hierarchy is jang.lang.Throwable.
 It is inherited by two subclasses.
 They are,
 * Exception